 Slavery and Human Trafficking Statement

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes CPPGroup PLC’s Slavery and Human Trafficking Statement for the financial year ending December 2021.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes CPPGroup Plc’s Slavery and Human Trafficking Statement for the financial year ending 31 December 2022.

 Organisation Structure and Business

-CPPGroup PLC (“CPP or “the Group”) is a global provider of assistance products with turnover of approximately £143m and approximately 3,400 colleagues worldwide.
-Our business operates from the UK, Republic of Ireland, Spain, Italy, Portugal, Turkey, Mexico, and India.
+CPPGroup Plc (“CPP or “the Group”) is a global provider of assistance products and resolution services with turnover of approximately £171m and approximately 5,100 colleagues worldwide.
+Our business operates from the UK, Republic of Ireland, Spain, Italy, Portugal, Turkey and India.
 Given the nature of CPP’s business, the Board and management consider the risk of modern slavery in the business or within its supply chain to be low.

 Our policy on Slavery and Human Trafficking